Canon 80D vs G7X Mark II

-The physical size and weight of the Canon 80D and the Canon G7 X Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 80D and the Canon G7 X Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (56 percent) than the Canon 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the G7X Mark II does not feature any corresponding weather-sealing.